Now Accepting Applications!

 A grant from the Wells Fargo Foundation generously supports the Washington D.C.
-Solar Solutionary Program for the 2021-2022 school year.
+Solar Solutionary Program for the winter and spring of 2022.

 In a one-day, hands-on workshop, We Share Solar trains teachers to implement the program in their classrooms.
 Teachers are provided access to digital curriculum, which includes approximately 7 hours of core lessons plus a supplemental lesson library of 20+ content hours adaptable for each teacher’s use, and a set of 3 Solar Suitcases with solar lab equipment.